Medically reviewed on September 1, 2018

 Lifestyle and home remedies

 - Make healthy lifestyle choices.
-Include physical activity, such as a walk with your baby, in your daily routine.
+Include physical activity, such as a walk with your baby, and other forms of exercise in your daily routine.
 Try to get adequate rest.
 Eat healthy foods and avoid alcohol.

 - Set realistic expectations.
 Don't pressure yourself to do everything.
 Scale back your expectations for the perfect household.
 Do what you can and leave the rest.